mathewgaohu/Notes/Installations/ssh.md

 You are all set.
 Now you can ssh to this server without password.

 ### 2. ssh config
-You can set the username and hostname in advance so you can ssh with short command.
+We can set the username and hostname in advance, in order to ssh with a short command.
 Generate a file from home directory
 ```
 .ssh/config